 Ignoring Israeli Pressure, Greek Orthodox Elect Irineos Patriarch

 A Holy Synod of the Greek Orthodox Church in Jerusalem on Aug.
 13 elected Irineos as patriarch.
 The election ends months of intrigue and speculation since the death of Patriarch Diodoros 1 on Dec.
 20 (see Aug./Sept.
-Washington Report, p.
+Washington Report on Middle East Affairs, p.
 17).

 The position is of utmost importance since it oversees the largest church in the Holy Land with 100,000 members in Israel, Palestine, and Jordan.
 Its authority includes 150 churches and monasteries, as well as significant holy sites.